FOGProject/fog-docs/docs/index.md

 # Welcome to the Fog Project documentation!

-Fog Project is really cool
+> [!NOTE]
-This documentation is under construction
+> This documentation is under construction
-We are slowly moving from wiki.fogproject.org to here Once all existing docs are moved over we'll start updating the docs
+> We are slowly moving from wiki.fogproject.org to here
+> Once all existing docs are moved over we'll start updating the docs

+> [!warning]
+> While we are migrating content there will be occasional changes to links and paths
+> However, this documentation is versioned, so while the latest version will have changes for the next bit.
+> You can use https://docs.fogproject.org/en/1.5.9/ for linking to things that won't change.
+> Once all documentation from the wiki has been migrated into a sensible folder structure, these paths will no longer change

 ## Fog Documentation Sections